meltyness/obs-extrapolation/README.md

 It is primarily based on https://github.com/upgradeQ/OBS-Studio-Python-Scripting-Cheatsheet-obspython-Examples-of-API/blob/master/src/get_source_frame_data_ffi.py

-It sort of works, but it applies smoothed proportional control correlated with scene motion and some other hacky control stuff.
+It works!
+It applies smoothed proportional control correlated with scene motion and some other hacky control stuff that could use some tuning.

-It badly needs to be refactored and it also crashes unpredictably under various circumstances that I can't explain.
+It badly needs to be refactored and it also crashes when you go to close OBS and after streaming for a while usually.

-It depends on Python, OBS, Numpy, OpenCV
+It depends on Python, OBS, Numpy, OpenCV and will require some expertise or patience to get setup.

 # Install Instructions
 ⚠ This software is free-of-charge without any warranty.